eosnetworkfoundation/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 5. Bring $150,000+ volume daily accross Neutroswap V2 DEX
 6. The first project that triggers influencers to look at EOS EVM

 Now, we want to move on to V3 and make our position stronger in EOS EVM.
-Our V3 version will cover concentrated liquidity.
-Concentrated liquidity is an innovative approach to liquidity provision that allows liquidity providers (LPs) to enhance their capital efficiency and minimize impermanent loss by focusing their liquidity within a particular price range.
+With V3, we're introducing concentrated liquidity, an innovative approach to liquidity provision that allows liquidity providers (LPs) to enhance their capital efficiency and minimize impermanent loss by focusing their liquidity within a particular price range.
 By enabling LPs to stake specific token pairs within a designated price range, this novel method leads to a more efficient allocation of resources compared to conventional liquidity provision techniques.

 #### Benefits of Concentrated Liquidity